AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 I've been playing EVE Online since 2015 and have built tools against all three EVE APIs — personal tools and alliance-level tools.
 That code isn't public for obvious reasons.

-When someone asked me about using vibecoding for Python, and I needed to properly test DeepSeek, the cleanest move was a new repository — no legacy entanglements, no permission conflicts.
+When someone asked me about using vibecoding for Python/Go, and I needed to properly test DeepSeek, the cleanest move was a new repository — no legacy entanglements, no permission conflicts.

-The goal is to build something solid in PHP first, then migrate to Python on a timeline that makes sense.
+The goal is to build something solid in PHP first, then migrate to Python/Go on a timeline that makes sense.
 The workflow evolves based on my own needs as a player.
 This is a tool, not a demo.

 ELGOI is also aimed at a specific market: players who have cPanel or a small VPS,